 For the broth, I use a bullion base, Better Than Boullion.
 It is a thick paste that you mix with water and it makes a quick and flavorful broth.
 Great to have on hand when you are out of the homemade bone broth.

 Step 5.
-When the internal temperature of the bird, taken in the thickest portion of the bird's thigh reaches 165F, remove and tent with foil.
-Allow to rest for 20 minutes prior to carving.
+When the internal temperature of the bird, taken in the thickest portion of the thigh reaches 165F, remove and tent with foil.
+Allow resting for 20 minutes prior to carving.
 I use a digital temperature probe like this one to check for doneness.

 Frequently Asked Questions